crashmoon/MAML-Pytorch-Multi-GPUs/README.md

 # Platform
 - python: 3.7
-- Pytorch: 1.2.0
+- Pytorch: 1.6.0

 # Howto
 1. Downloading `MiniImagenet` dataset
-2. Changing the Param.root in `train_mini_adam.py` with your own root of the MiniImagenet dataset
+2. Changing `dataset_dir` in `run_meta.py` with your own root of the MiniImagenet dataset
-3. python train_mini_adam.py
+3. python run_meta.py

 # Comparison to original MAML implementation for miniImageNet